 Prior to relocating to Texas, Diane worked as the Staff Counsel and Supply Chain Consultant for Northeast Ohio Sourcing Office, a start-up, non-profit organization formed to create and manage group purchasing programs for public-sector entities.
 Her background includes coordinating volunteer service experiences for college students at John Carroll University and practicing disability law.

-Diane holds a Juris Doctor degree from Cleveland-Marshall College of Law at Cleveland State University and a Bachelor of Science degree in business administration from John Carroll University.
+Diane holds a J.D. from Cleveland-Marshall College of Law at Cleveland State University and a B.S. in business administration from John Carroll University.